GitJit-max/learning-linux/README.md

 # First steps in learning linux

 Do you hear from other people why you aren't using linux?
 You've been thinking about trying linux, but don't know where to start or how?
-Let this online tutorial be your first step in learning linux.
+Let this book be your first step in learning linux.
 Knowing about the past helps understand how things are today.
 Let's start with [Chapter&nbsp;1](chapter/01-intro.md), which covers the history of linux and the views and opinions of a few selected individuals.
 Or choose a topic of interest below.

 ----------------